The Fair Women

 Performance, Costume Maker, Production & Rigging

-1994-2005: (Freelance, International)
+1994 to present: (Freelance, International)

 Rigging, set dressing, and crew services – clubs, festivals and production companies.